benja0x40/LittleThumb/README.md

 #### Reloading objects

-The `reload` option allows to force reloading objects from their associated RDS file even when these objects are already available in the R environment.
+The `reload` option allows to force reloading objects from their associated RDS file even when these objects are already available in the current R environment.

 ```R
 # Specify that all persistent objects must be reloaded